dart-lang/language/working/macros/feature-specification.md

 ### Macro Constructor Arguments

+When any type other than [Code][] is used, arguments are only allowed to be object literals.
+Or in the case of `Uri` and `DateTime` they must be direct invocations of one of their constructors, which are only passed literals as arguments.

 When [Code][] is used as a parameter type, the corresponding arguments in macro _applications_ are provided as normal Dart code by the user.
 This code is then parsed and converted to the corresponding [Code][] instance.